 February 1 – National Freedom Day (US)

-Also known as Presidents’ Day, this holiday honors the legacy of the first US president, George Washington.
-HR departments can use this time to acknowledge leadership within their organizations and foster discussions about leadership qualities and professional development.
+This holiday honors the legacy of the first US president, George Washington.
+HR departments can use this time to acknowledge leadership within their organizations and initiate discussions about leadership qualities and professional development.

 March

-This day offers HR a great chance to boost morale by recognizing employees’ hard work and contributions.
+This day presents HR with a great opportunity to boost morale by recognizing people’s hard work and contributions.
 From small gestures to more significant company-wide initiatives, employee appreciation can drive engagement, productivity, and retention.
-Here’s a great place to get managers involved and ensure they have some tools and the right resources to show their people appreciation.
+It’s a great time to get managers involved and ensure they have the tools and resources to show their people appreciation.

 March 8 – International Women’s Day